 A Google search for one of the genre’s foremost voices, Noite Dia, returns the inevitable YouTube results along with an Instagram account before the start of a parade of pirate mp3 sites that goes on for page after page.
 There’s no “click here to buy” in the description for the YouTube video of her latest single and no other apparent effort to get you down the funnel from discovery to purchase.
 Searching for her on Amazon music, we are left to comb through 53 pages of mostly irrelevant search results, even when clicking her artist name in all of its variants (Noite&Dia, Noite Dia, Noite e Dia) on the pages of her mp3 singles.
 There is no back catalog or discography available anywhere to browse.

-If this is the situation in 2019, I can’t imagine it was any better between 2001 and 2008, when it appears that most of the tracks on Batida Sem Parar Vol 1 were produced.
+If that was the situation in 2019, I can’t imagine it was any better between 2001 and 2008, when it appears that most of the tracks on Batida Sem Parar Vol 1 were produced.
 As I would eventually discover, many of the tracks in Stephen’s kuduro collection had been impossible to find online for about a decade.
 This of course is not true for every track.
-After 40-plus hours of reconciling the broken track listings with the files found on the discs, eliminating duplicates and bad files, correcting spelling, and painstakingly fixing tags by hand, I found that some of the tracks turned out to be “monetized” when uploaded to YouTube.
+After 40-plus hours of reconciling the broken track listings with the files found on the discs, eliminating duplicates and bad files, correcting spelling, and painstakingly fixing tags by hand, I found that some of the tracks turned out to be “monetized” when I set about uploading the collection to YouTube.